A Typical Day

 Throughout the course, you’ll ride 11 different ziplines.
 The zips vary in length and height but it is a progressive course, meaning the zips get longer and faster as you zip through the tour.
 You will also walk across two sky bridges, rappel from three platforms with the assistance of the trip guides.

 A rappel at the end of the top section of the course leads to a water break and a short downhill hike to the start of the next section.
-The lower course consists of sky bridges and longer zips that culminate your adventure in the trees.
+The lower course consists of a sky bridge and longer zips that culminate your adventure in the trees.

 A downhill hike leads back to our base where you can share stories and memories of the trip and look at photos of yourself zipping just moments before.